Upright Row: Muscles Worked and How To Do

 The upright row exercise is either good or bad, it mainly depends on how it’s performed.

-Suddenly, the head of your humerus (or upper arm bone) starts closing the space between other bones in the area.
-And all the bones in your shoulder become prone to rubbing against rotator cuff tendons and soft tissue.
+In this position, the head of the humerus (the upper arm bone) can encroach upon the space between other bones in the shoulder.
+This can cause the bones in your shoulder to rub against rotator cuff tendons and other soft tissues, potentially leading to shoulder impingement or injury over time.

 Is the Upright Row Bad for You